Valli di Comacchio: Flora

 Oaks, pines, and beech trees are prevalent in higher ground areas, while reeds and tamarisk are common in other parts of the area.
 Additionally, many types of flowers can be found, including several species of Limonium.
 In this region there are many pine forests, most notably those of Cervia and Ravenna as well as the Mesola Forest.

 Fauna

 The Valli di Comacchio are home to the greatest variety of birds of Italy.
 There are over 300 species of birds such as flamingos, black-winged stilts, egrets and other herons and kingfishers.
 In addition, there are fish such as bream, eels, sea bass, mullet, and sole.
 Foxes are common.

-Points of interest
+Exploitation

 Fishing is a common occupation: in fact there are still many fishing settlements in the area today.
 Typical of the area are fishing lodges mounted on poles in the water.
 These structures serve both as fishing stations and places to monitor for illegal fishing.
 Also common are eel-fishing basins called lavorieri.
 There are numerous salt-panning facilities in the area.